-The Company acquired the El Compas project located in Zacatecas, Mexico, pursuant to the Share Purchase Agreement with Marlin Gold by way of the acquisition of a 100% interest in Oro Silver (Note 6).
-On each of the first three anniversaries of the date of the Share Purchase Agreement, 55 troy ounces of gold (or the U.S. dollar equivalent) will be paid by the Company to Marlin Gold or to any of its subsidiaries.
+In October 2015, the Company acquired the El Compas project located in Zacatecas, Mexico, pursuant to the Share Purchase Agreement with Marlin Gold by way of the acquisition of a 100% interest in Oro Silver (Note 7(a)).
+On each of the first three anniversaries of the date of the Share Purchase Agreement, 55 troy ounces of gold (or the U.S. dollar equivalent) was to be paid by the Company to Marlin Gold or to any of its subsidiaries.
 Certain mineral concessions named Altiplano include a 3% NSR royalty and a buy back option.
 Marlin Gold will retain the Altiplano royalty and buy back option, and will receive a 1.5% NSR on all non-Altiplano claims that currently have no royalties associated with them.
-(Notes 6 and 10)
+(Notes 7(a) and 11).

 In January 2016, the Company signed a definitive agreement with the Zacatecas state government to lease and operate the permitted 500 tonne per day La Plata ore processing plant located in the city of Zacatecas, Mexico.
-Highlights of the lease agreement include the following:
+Highlights of the lease agreement included the following:

-- Lease term is 5 years with the right to extend for another 5 years; - The Company assumed responsibility for the plant as of January 29, 2016; - The Company will pay a monthly lease payment of \$7,715 (MXP 136,000); and - Grace period of 6 months to allow time for plant refurbishing.
+- Lease term was for 5 years with the right to extend for another 5 years; - The Company assumed responsibility for the plant as of January 29, 2016; - The Company was to pay a monthly lease payment of MXP 136,000; and - Grace period of 6 months to allow time for plant refurbishing.